Sicario45/Project-2---Assessment-Analysis-and-Hardening-of-a-Vulnerable-System/README.md

 Red Team
 Before performing the attack it was essential to setup the backend logs to capture the attack data.

-Click hear to see beats and commands used to set up Kibana.

 Red Team Instructions